maxtkc/mvths-wiki/docs/028b-dynamic-waveforms.rst

 Overview
 --------

-In this lesson, using a for loop and a potentiometer you will create waves that move over time, display them on your scope and listen to them on a piezo speaker.
+In this lesson, using a for loop you will create waves that change over time, display them on your scope and listen to them on a piezo speaker.

 Exercise:
 ~~~~~~~~~